nim-lang/nimforum/static/rst.rst

 ===========================================================================

-This is a cheat sheet for the *reStructuredText* dialect as implemented by Nimrod's documentation generator which has been reused for this forum. :-)
+This is a cheat sheet for the *reStructuredText* dialect as implemented by Nim's documentation generator which has been reused for this forum.

 See also the
 `official RST cheat sheet <http://docutils.sourceforge.net/docs/user/rst/cheatsheet.txt>`_